Who is TRUArt?

 Please check out our videos – this is a good way to determine which burner is right for your needs.

-Let’s calibrate your unit – please make sure that the initial reading (zero-in voltage) is set to around 20V.
-Adjusting the fine-tuning pot: (Please refer to the image below) I adjusted the unit to make sure that it is set to around 20V at its lowest setting.
+Let’s calibrate your unit.
+Please make sure that the initial reading (zero-in voltage) is set to around 20V.
+Adjusting the fine-tuning pot (refer to the image below): I adjusted the unit to make sure that it is set to around 20V at its lowest setting.
 This is the optimal tune-up for the unit.

-You can find more on this on page 6, paragraph #14 of your user manual on how to adjust the fine-tuning pot (in case you have an outdated manual, you can download the most up to date version through this link).
+You can find more information on how to adjust the fine-tuning pot in your User Manual (page 6, paragraph #14).
+In case you have an outdated manual, you can download the most up-to-date version through this link.

-Manual excerpt: “If necessary, use the Voltage Fine-Tuning Pot (#13) to fine-tune voltage regulator—with the help of a small flat-head screwdriver—for optimal use with your mains electricity.
-A typical case is when the voltage is too high on the lowest setting or too low on the highest.”
+Manual exerpt: “If necessary, use the Voltage Fine-Tuning Pot (#13) to fine-tune the voltage regulator – with the help of a small flat-head screwdriver – for optimal use with your mains electricity.
+A typical case is when the voltage is too high on the lowest setting or too low on the highest setting.”